Installing a complete fire and carbon monoxide alarm system ranges up to $950 with wiring.

 The federal government does not provide grants directly to homeowners for personal uses such as free smoke alarms and carbon monoxide detectors.
 However, clever alternatives exist that might accomplish your goal of sleeping safely at night.

-The Weatherization Assistance Program (WAP) provides low-income families with free smoke alarms and carbon monoxide detectors.
+The Weatherization Assistance Program (WAP) provides low-income families free smoke alarms and carbon monoxide detectors.
 The federal grant money improves homes’ energy efficiency and security.

 - HVAC replacement equipment